HOW IT ALL WORKS

 FOOD IS DONATED

-Donations of food, with at least three months best before date, are placed in collection boxes at either The Co-operative Westbridge Park, Sainsbury’s or Waitrose in Sherborne, in the basket at the back of Sherborne Abbey Church and in various other parish churches, community and workplace groups and schools.
+Donations of food, with at least three months best before date, are placed in collection boxes at either The Co-operative Westbridge Park, Sainsbury’s and Waitrose in Sherborne, Dike & Son of Stalbridge, in the basket at the back of Sherborne Abbey Church, collection point at Cheap Street Church and in various other parish churches, community and workplace groups and schools.
 If your community group does not have a collection point for the food bank we we would welcome you to set one up.

 FOOD IS SORTED & STORED